maxmind/geoip-api-java/README.md

 Note the options can be combined, for example:
 LookupService cl = new LookupService(dbfile, LookupService.GEOIP_MEMORY_CACHE | LookupService.GEOIP_CHECK_CACHE);

 ## Windows Notes

-If it doesn't work on Windows, try to remove or comment out all the "package com.maxmind.geoip" lines from all the files.
+If it doesn't work on Windows, try to remove or comment out all the `package com.maxmind.geoip` lines from all the files.